Original compositions on a global stage.

 New Orleans, LA

-In January 2020, The House of Songs will host its first Songwriter Summit of the new decade at our Bentonville, AR location.
-Musicians from Texas, Northwest Arkansas and the UK will live and work together for 5 days before heading to New Orleans for the 23rd Annual Folk Alliance International Conference from January 22-26.
-Follow our blog & newsletter for more details.
+In January 2020, The House of Songs hosted its first Songwriter Summit of the new decade at our Bentonville, AR location.
+Musicians from Texas, Northwest Arkansas and the UK lived and worked together for 5 days before heading to New Orleans for the 23rd Annual Folk Alliance International Conference from January 22-26.

 AmericanaFest UK 2020